philfung/add-to-homescreen/README.md

 ```
 Here's an [example implementation](https://github.com/philfung/add-to-homescreen/blob/main/index.html).

-### Making Changes to the Library and Testing Locally
+### Usage - If you're making changes
-Build the library and output to the [dist]((https://github.com/philfung/add-to-homescreen/tree/main/dist) directory:
+Build the library:
 ```
 npm run build
 ```
-Run an example website locally:
+Test locally:
 ```
 npm start
 ```
+Now save the [dist]((https://github.com/philfung/add-to-homescreen/tree/main/dist) directory to a CDN and see follow the steps in the previous section.

 ## Dependencies